an incisive review by David Bendiksen in MFJ’s Fall 2002 issue

 Unless You're Living It screens in a special program of The Moviate Underground Film Festival's favorite shorts: Best Shorts from the 2019 Moviate Underground Film Festival.
 Midtown Cinema, Harrisburg, PA.
 7:00 p.m.

-UYLI screens June 22 and June 26 in the "Politics of Place" Black Box Shorts program at the Edinburgh International Film Festival.
-I'll be at the Fest and then will travel to University of Dundee to teach a one-day workshop in cameraless filmmaking June 25.
+EIFF's "Politics of Place" Black Box Shorts program will be twice screening Unless You're Living It this summer.
+I'll be at the Fest and wil then will travel to the University of Dundee to teach a daylong workshop on cameraless filmmaking June 25.

 I'm humbled to learn that my new film, a portrait of place and power in rural white Ontario, was yesterday awarded Honorable Mention by Montreal Underground Film Festival jurors.
 In the words of juror Rosanna Maule, it's an "hallucinatory and alienating experience of being marginal in North American towns today, rendered through hyper-saturated, reflected images, and the voices of those who live on the margin."
 And from juror Mikaela Bobiy: "Unless You're Living It evokes an indelible sense of time and place, with Bliss deftly mixing sight and sound to create afterimages of an invisible community."